 Open the Door, a Captivating Houston Art Installation

 Open the Door was a collaborative art project between French artists and those from Texas.
-The painted doors were displayed in a total of nineteen locations throughout Houston.
-Eagle eyed readers of my articles might have spotted some of these doors in the post already written about the gigantic mural titled Preservons la Creation.
+The painted doors were in a total of nineteen locations throughout Houston.
+Eagle-eyed readers of my articles might have spotted some of these doors in the post already written about the massive mural titled Preservons la Creation.

 Patrick Medrano is a multi-talented artist.
 He creates sculptures along with many other types of art.
 We were first introduced to his work in a public art exhibit on Heights Boulevard in the “True North” exhibit.
 You can see his piece of work and learn much more about him by clicking here.

-Anyone driving past Treebeards Restaurant in downtown Houston can hardly miss the commissioned eye popping mural on the parking lot side of the building.
-It was created by the Aerosol Warfare Crew.
+Anyone driving past Treebeards Restaurant in downtown Houston can hardly miss the commissioned eye-popping mural on the parking lot side of the building.
+The Aerosol Warfare Crew created it.
 Mario Enrique Figueroa, Jr. was one of the principal creators of this group.
 He signs his work Gonzo 247.
-Their graffiti type art is seen in numerous public places all across the Houston area.
+Their graffiti type art is in numerous public places all across the Houston area.

-Figuratively speaking every time we open a door endless possibilities stretch out ahead of us.
-We can learn, experience and grow.
+Figuratively speaking every time we open a door, endless possibilities stretch out ahead of us.
+We can learn, experience, and grow.
 Did you notice the embryos painted on the doors by Gonzo 247?
-Embryonic ideas can literally change the world for good if put into positive actions.
+Embryonic ideas can change the world for good if put into positive actions.

 Strengthening cultural awareness between Texas and France was one of the objectives of this public art project.
-France and the State of Texas are similar in size with Texas being slightly larger.
-The twelve professional participating artists from each location were represented.
+France and the State of Texas are similar in size, with Texas being slightly larger.
+Twelve professional participating artists from each location took part in this art project.
 Professors and students were also involved.
 You can read more about this art project by clicking here.

-As often happens after a public art exhibit has ended some of these exhibits can be seen in other locations.
+As often happens after a public art exhibit has ended, some of these exhibits are now in other locations.
 My husband and I spotted several of these doors in Oyster Creek Park in Sugar Land, Texas.
-It is fun to view them and learn about the reason they were conceived and/or learn more about the artists who created them.
+It is fun to view them and learn about the reason they were conceived and learn more about the artists who created them.

 Tierney Malone is one of the artists living in Houston.
 His works of art have been exhibited in numerous places in the U.S. and are widely collected.
-Some of his work can be seen in our Museum of Fine Arts, Houston.
+Some of his work is in our Museum of Fine Arts, Houston.

 You can learn more about the ideas behind the painting of the octopus by Karla Morales here.

-The graffiti art of Daniel Anguilu can be seen in many areas around Houston.
-An entire side of Cecil’s Pub was painted by Mr. Anguilu and we have also seen his stained glass-like graffiti work on Silver Street Studios among other places.
+The graffiti art of Daniel Anguilu is in many areas around Houston.
+Mr. Anguilu painted an entire side of Cecil’s Pub, and we have also seen his stained glass-like graffiti work on Silver Street Studios among other places.

 Rahul Mitra grew up in India and now lives and works in Houston.
 You can read much more about this enterprising artist by clicking here.

 Flavien Demarigny is a French artist who goes by the name of Mambo.
-This is but a small sample of the type of art shown during this Open the Door exhibit.
+These doors are but a small sample of the type of art shown during this Open the Door exhibit.